liyanage/typescript-react-vsc-quickstart/README.md

 It should be pretty fast for incremental builds.
 Just reload the `index.html` file to see the changes.

-## Run with dev-server
+## Run serve mode

-There is also a [dev-server](https://webpack.js.org/guides/development/#using-webpack-dev-server) to automate the manual reload that's needed in watch mode.
-To set it up:
+There is also a `webpack serve` command to automate the manual reload that's needed in watch mode.
+To enable it, you have to install webpack-dev-server:

     npm install --save-dev webpack-dev-server

+---
+Note: At the time of writing (December 2020) webpack is at version 5 but webpack-dev-server version 4, which introduces webpack 5 compatibility, is still in beta, so I had to install it
+with:

+    npm install webpack-dev-server@next --save-dev

+---
-This requires the following section in `webpack.config.js`, already shown above:
+webpack-dev-server requires the following section in `webpack.config.js`, already shown above:

     devServer: {
-        contentBase: './dist'
+        static: [
+            __dirname + '/dist',
+        ],
+        open: true
     },

+(Note that this config snippet is also specific to webpack-dev-server version 4, instead of `static` there used to be `contentBase`, see [the changelog](https://github.com/webpack/webpack-dev-server/compare/v3.11.0...v4.0.0-beta.0?short_path=06572a9#diff-06572a96a58dc510037d5efa622f9bec8519bc1beab13c9f251e97e657a9d4ed) for details.)

-and another additional entry in the `scripts` section of `package.json`:
+It also requires another additional entry in the `scripts` section of `package.json`:

-    "start": "npx webpack-dev-server --open"
+    "start": "npx webpack serve"

 Now you can start it with